 Be wary of any donation page or GoFundMe that claims to represent an organization that helps victims of Dorian; according to the Humane Society of the Grand Bahamas, there is only one GoFundMe page representing them (so don’t fall for others unless you’ve contacted that shelter directly and properly vetted the campaigner’s relationship with that organization through their social media presence).

 Sadly, pets were not allowed on many rescue boats.
-Within a few minutes, owners had to decide whether to accept rescue for themselves and their families….or pass to stay with their beloved companions.
+Similar to the Fukushima nuclear accident, within minutes, owners had to decide whether to accept rescue for themselves and their families….or pass to stay with their beloved companions.

 I can’t imagine leaving my Hachi.